janomach/the-hardisc/README.md

 Clock cycles since boot: 20670
 Clock cycles since boot: 27589
 ```
+**TRY IT:** enable SEE only in the predictor's group and check how the timing changes

 If the *LOGGING>0*, the *tracer* module will print information from each pipeline stage.
 ```
 [   242,    112, 0.463] FA: 1000034c | FD: 10000348 | ID: (41) sub     s2, s2, a5             | OP: 41 | EX: 41 | MA: 41 | WB: 41 ~ 10000334, V 10016000 -> R 8